Lazerbeak12345/chaml/README.md

 //`a`, `theFunc`, `theFunc.c`, `theFunc.p`, `d` and `v` are the only vars that can be changed or read here. `b` may be indirectly read through calling `theFunc.p`, but cannot be changed here
 ```

-Aditionally, functions can be defined within other functions.
+Additionally, functions can be defined within other functions.
 If you can read a
 function, you can run it.
 As they are stored within variables, they follow the
 same scoping when it comes to running the function.This also applies to
 variables within functions within functions: